-The detector can communicate with the Gastech communicator software using a Modbus RTU compatible protocol on RS-485.
+The detector can communicate with the "Gastech communicator" software using a Modbus RTU compatible protocol on RS-485.
 This protocol allows for a network of detectors to be connected, each with a unique Modbus address.
 The address of the detector can be set to any value in the range 1-247.

-3.10 Manual BIT - Alarm Output Test (Full Loop test)
+3.10 Manual BIT - Alarm Output Test (Full loop test)

-When enabled, the alarm outputs (Relay and mA) are activated when a Manual BIT is initiated.
-See section 4.2 for details.
+When enabled, the alarm outputs are activated when a Manual BIT is initiated.
+See section 4.2 - "Testing" for details.